Eating “In the Season Thereof”

 I want to refer to the phrase “in the season thereof”.

 I find that increasingly significant in this day when the typical North American can eat watermelon and apples twelve months a year.
 Firstly, what is referred to by the word herb? as in “every herb in the season thereof“.
-In the mid nineteenth century the word herb was often synonymous with the word vegetable, and the meaning quite literally is – any edible plant in or on the ground, that dies back to soil level at the end of the growing season.
+In the mid nineteenth century the word herb was often synonymous with our word ‘vegetable’, and the meaning quite literally is – any edible plant in or on the ground, that dies back to soil level at the end of the growing season.
 So modernizing the line – “Every [vegetable] in the season thereof and every fruit in the season thereof” – simplifies our discussion.

 Lets get 7 important and applicable facts on the table to begin with: